 2. Jude Law later admitted to cheating on her with his nanny (talk about pure laziness).

 Famous people have an easy life because everything just appears to be on their doorstep.
 Pick up a girlfriend on set, have an affair with your nanny.
 Cheating, especially when it becomes so public, is one of those things that is difficult to recover from whether you end the relationship or not.
-Stay, and there’s likely to be trust issues.
-Go…and there are still likely to be trust issues, only not only will you not trust men, but you may not trust your own judgement.
-If the foundations on which you thought you understood your life have been shaken, it can be very confusing, and even if you weren’t a Fallback Girl before the cheating, if you don’t resolve how you feel about yourself, love, and relationships, you are likely to start chasing dubious men.
+Stay and there’s likely to be trust issues.
+Go…and there are still likely to be trust issues, as you won’t trust men or your own judgement.
+If the foundations on which you thought you understood your life have been shaken, it can be very confusing, and even if you weren’t a Fallback Girl before the cheating, if you don’t resolve how you feel about love, relationships and yourself, you’re likely to develop a penchant for unavailable men.
 You might be unwittingly (and often knowingly) commitment-shy, and despite despising him for cheating, may actually find yourself cheating on someone, or being involved with another cheat.

 4. And selfish indeed she was.
 It wasn’t long till she was photographed conducting a relationship with married actor and heir to a serious fortune, Balthazar Getty.